A Game 7 is one of the rarest treats in sports, especially when it happens in the World Series.

 It was a pitchers' duel for the ages as this game remained scoreless into extras.
 In a legendary World Series performance, the Twins' Jack Morris finished a 10-inning shutout to earn his fourth win of the postseason.
 Gene Larkin delivered a pinch-hit RBI single for a walk-off in the bottom of the 10th.

 Oct.
 25, 1987 -- Twins 4, Cardinals 2

 Frank Viola had already started Game 4 of the Twins' World Series run.
 It didn't go well as he gave up five runs in just 3 1/3 innings.
 Viola came back strong in eight innings during Game 7, allowing just two runs on six hits to lead the Twins to their first World Series.

 Oct.
 27, 1986 -- Mets 8, Red Sox 5

-Keith Hernandez and the Mets wouldn't let the Red Sox repeat their Game 7 ALCS magic.
-Hernandez racked up three RBIs as teammates Darryl Strawberry and Ray Knight each had solo shots to help the Mets win their second and latest championship.
+After the legendary Game 6 comeback, Keith Hernandez and the Mets wouldn't let the Red Sox repeat their Game 7 ALCS magic.
+Hernandez racked up three RBIs as teammates Darryl Strawberry and Ray Knight each had solo home runs to help the Mets win their second and latest championship.

 Oct.
 27, 1985 -- Royals 11, Cardinals 0